jonsuh/jonsuh.com/_posts/2015-09-29-integrating-react-with-gulp.md

 ### Watching JS and JSX Files for Changes

-Now that we’ve got Gulp linting, compiling, and concatenating our JS/JSX files, we now want it to watch for changes and re-lint/compile/concatenate.
+Now that we’ve got gulp linting, compiling, and concatenating our JS/JSX files, we now want it to watch for changes and re-lint/compile/concatenate.

-Let’s configure Gulp’s watch task to watch for both JS and JSX files, then execute `concat` since the task handles both.
+Let’s configure gulp’s watch task to watch for both JS and JSX files, then execute `concat` since the task handles both.

 ```javascript
 gulp.task('watch', function() {